Non-metric geometry as the origin of mass in gauge theories of scale invariance: Introduction

-Weyl geometry was criticised for its non-metricity \cite{Weyl1} but remained of interest \cite{Scholz} even after it failed to describe gravity ``plus'' electromagnetism as Weyl initially intended \cite{Weyl1,Weyl2,Weyl3}.
-Actually, the same original theory of Weyl ($\tilde R^2\!+\!F^2$) which is a {\it quadratic} gravity theory defined by Weyl geometry is a realistic gauge theory of scale symmetry \cite{Ghilen1,SMW}: it has spontaneous breaking (Stueckelberg mechanism) to Einstein gravity plus a Proca action of the Weyl gauge boson of scale symmetry.
-This boson\footnote{ which Weyl unfortunately (and wrongly) attempted to identify with the real photon.} is a {\it massive} gauge field of dilatations that decouples at a high scale (mass $\!\propto\!
+Weyl geometry was criticised for its non-metricity \cite{Weyl1} but remained of interest \cite{Scholz} even though it failed to describe gravity ``plus'' electromagnetism as Weyl initially intended \cite{Weyl1,Weyl2,Weyl3}.
+Actually, the same {\it original} theory of Weyl, which is a {\it quadratic} gravity theory of action $\sqrt{g}\,(\tilde R^2\!-\!F_{\mu\nu}^2)$, defined by Weyl geometry, is a realistic gauge theory of scale symmetry as first shown in \cite{Ghilen1}: it has a spontaneous breaking (Stueckelberg mechanism) to Einstein gravity plus a Proca action of the Weyl gauge boson of scale symmetry.
+This boson\footnote{ which Weyl unfortunately (and wrongly) attempted to identify with the massless, real photon.} is thus a {\it massive} gauge field of dilatations that decouples at a high scale (mass $\!\propto\!
 M_p$), below which a (metric) (pseudo)-Riemannian geometry and Einstein gravity are found \cite{Ghilen1,SMW}.
 So Weyl geometry and its gauged scale invariance give a UV completion of (pseudo)-Riemannian geometry and Einstein gravity.
+We thus have a gauge theory embedding of Einstein gravity - the latter is simply a ``low energy'' {\it broken phase} of Weyl's original gravity theory.

-In theories with scale symmetry dimensionful couplings are forbidden.
-The mass scales e.g. Planck scale ($M_p$), cosmological constant, are often generated by vacuum expectation values (vev) of some {\it additional} scalar field(s) beyond the SM Higgs.
-These extra fields are usually added {\it ad-hoc} as a ``patch up'' solution and sometimes they are {\it ghosts} - we would like to avoid these two issues.
-A mechanism by which they acquire a vev should be provided, rather than assumed.
-Since gravity is related to the underlying geometry it would also be nice to find a geometric origin to the Planck scale and the cosmological constant.
+In theories with a scale symmetry of the (canonical) Lagrangian, dimensionful couplings are forbidden.
+Then their mass scales e.g. Planck scale ($M_p$), cosmological constant ($\Lambda$), are generated by vacuum expectation values (vev) of some {\it additional} scalar field(s) beyond the SM Higgs.
+These extra fields are added {\it ad-hoc} as a ``patch up'' solution and often are {\it ghosts}.
+Further, sometimes the local scale symmetry used is a ``fake symmetry'' since its associated current is trivial.
+We want to avoid all these issues (see Section~{\bf\ref{metric}}).
+Finally, with gravity related to the underlying geometry, could $M_p$ and $\Lambda$ have a common, {\it geometric} origin?

-In this work we show how non-metricity solves these issues, giving a natural solution to mass generation; we study its phenomenological aspects and how it generates all mass scales in Weyl quadratic gravity \cite{Ghilen1,SMW} or its Palatini version \cite{Palatini1} as well as the SM Higgs field.